 “Biosafety Basics for the Laboratory” – This in-person training is intended for both new and experienced individuals working in a BSL-1 or BSL-2 laboratory.
 It is highly recommended that all persons receive this training prior to beginning work in the laboratory.

-BSL-2 Training is now available on line.
-Click here for more information and to register.
+BSL-1 and BSL-2 online training: Click here for more information and to register.

 - Laboratory Operations Reviews and assistance with Waste Solution Assessments, free-of-charge